symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/a2lixTranslationFormBundle-integration.md

 [back-to-index]: https://github.com/symfony2admingenerator/AdmingeneratorGeneratorBundle/blob/master/Resources/doc/documentation.md#7-cookbook

- `a2lixTranslationFormBundle` give you possibility to easily manage the translatable fields of your entity with a new form type: 'a2lix_translations'.
+ `a2lixTranslationFormBundle` allows you to easily manage translatable fields of your entity with a new form type: 'a2lix_translations'.

 ### 1. `a2lixTranslationFormBundle` Installation & Configuration

-You can find documentation and example how to make fields translatable in [bundle github page][a2lix-readme] .
+You can find documentation and example how to make fields translatable in [bundle github page][a2lix-readme].
 [a2lix-readme]: https://github.com/a2lix/TranslationFormBundle

-### 2. Integration withs `AdmingeneratorGeneratorBundle`
+### 2. Integration with `AdmingeneratorGeneratorBundle`

 ##### 2.1. stylesheets and javascripts

-First you  must connect bundle stylesheets and javascripts.
-In your `YourBundleNameBundle/Resources/config/yourPrefix-generator.yml` :
+First you  must add bundle stylesheets and javascripts.
+In your `YourBundleNameBundle/Resources/config/yourPrefix-generator.yml`:

 ```yaml
 ...